Ukraine seeks urgent WHO meeting on impact of invasion on health | Law-Order

 Addressed to Europe regional director Hans Kluge, it urged him to convene a meeting "no later than 9 May" and referred to attacks on health facilities, disrupted vaccination campaigns and concerns about the risk of radiological and chemical events.
 The letter also suggested that Director-General Tedros Adhanom Ghebreyesus address the matter at a meeting of the World Health Assembly in May, when the body's 194 member states are set to decide on key reforms to prepare for future pandemics.

-The WHO did not immediately respond to a request for comment.
+A WHO Europe spokesperson said that the body had taken note of the request and would propose to hold the special session on 10 May, in virtual format.
 Reuters is also seeking comment from Russia, which is one of 53 members of the WHO's European region.
 Russia calls its actions in Ukraine a "special operation" to disarm Ukraine and protect it from fascists.
 Ukraine and the West say the fascist allegation is baseless and that the war is an unprovoked act of aggression.

 The WHO has recorded some 177 attacks on healthcare facilities and infrastructure in Ukraine resulting in 73 deaths since the start of Russia's invasion on Feb.
 24, without assigning responsibility.
 "These attacks deprive people of urgently needed care, endanger healthcare providers, and undermine health systems," the WHO said in a report on Ukraine on Thursday.